pygame-community/pygame-ce/docs/reST/ref/rect.rst

    with the "ip" suffix.

-   Rect objects support swizzling for their ``XYWH`` attributes, which allows the creation of new color objects with the corresponding swizzled attributes as its ``XYWH`` attributes.
+   Rect objects support swizzling for their ``XYWH`` attributes, which allows the creation of new rect objects with the corresponding swizzled attributes as its ``XYWH`` attributes.
 For example, ``rect.hwyx`` provides a shortcut to doing ``Rect(rect.h, rect.w, rect.y, rect.x)``.
 Swizzling with other than 4 attributes will return a tuple consisting of the corresponding elements